fastworkco/software-engineer-challenge/README.md

 The front-end should ideally be a single page app with a single `index.html` linking to external JS/CSS/etc. You may take this opportunity to demonstrate your CSS3 or HTML5 knowledge.

-Please use React to complete this part.
+Please pick one of the following technologies:

+* Vue.js
+* ReactJS
+* Or some amazing programming language :D

 Host it!
 --------

-When you’re done, host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, etc.).
+When you’re done, host it somewhere (e.g. on Firebase, Amazon EC2, Heroku, Google AppEngine, etc.).

 Readme
 ------